vigji/cainjb/pages/page_85.md

 **Annotated text**:
 `I was true to time.
 I had, it occurred to me, been something of an automaton.`

-`But wasnt I thrusting my head, when bent on such a business in this street, into the twin mouths of two lions, of Mycrofts brother and of the pale but multitudinous Blake?`
+`But wasnt I thrusting my head, when bent on such a business in this street, into the twin mouths of two lions, of Mycrofts brother and of the pale but multitudinous Blake?` Mycrofts brother: Sherlock?

 `Often as a schoolboy they had guyed my name to a whiskified objectionable one.
 Whiskified objectionable was Kipling.
-And I blubbed with my face in the mackintoshes.`
+And I blubbed with my face in the mackintoshes.` "Whiskified objectionable" _Giffen’s Debt_, Kipling

 `But I thanked heaven that their childish jibe was true.
 I was still going strong.
 The murderer that is to be hung next day, how does he sleep?
-I only knew that all the weary business was ended.`
+I only knew that all the weary business was ended.` "The murderer that is to be hung next day, how does he sleep?" _The Sleepers_, Walt Whitman

 `I looked across the table and saw that she was asleep.
 A nice old thing.
 I put Henrys keenness a few inches below the withered salt-cellar.
 I drove Henry home, and left him.
 A dog barked and mourned from the next room, but I could have all the stuff I wanted for ever.`